StevenGann/stevengann.github.io/_posts/2020-09-10-Future-Is-Boring.md

 The Future is here and it's really, really boring.
 Most of the technology science fiction imagined has come to reality, but it isn't how we wanted it.

+**Disclaimer:** There's a lot of generalized references to Star Trek on this page.
+When the author references Star Trek he is referring to The Original Series, The Next Generation, Deep Space 9, Voyager, The Animated Series, and all the movies related to those series and prior to the JJ Abrams monstrosities.
+At the time of this writing the author has not watched JJ Abram's 2009 Star Trek more than once or any of its sequels at all, hasn't watched Discovery or Picard due to personal taste disagreements with the shows' formats, and hasn't watched Enterprise because he can't get past that awful, awful theme song.
+The author also takes a liberal and arbitrary view regarding the inclusion of novels and comics in canon.

 ## Hello, Google

 ![_config.yml]({{ site.baseurl }}/images/trek/scotty_hello_computer.gif)